 [2] No property line may be moved, deleted, or otherwise altered if doing so will cause the property to no longer be in keeping with the neighborhood precedent, without approval of a certificate of appropriateness for the change.

-(Added January 28, 2002, ZA02-01-02)

 Chapter 22A MHR—MANUFACTURED HOME RESIDENTIAL DISTRICT

 Section 22A.01.
 Intent.